LNR

 L

-ocal Nature Reserve is a statutory designation made under Section 21 of the National Parks and Access to the Countryside Act 1949 by principal local authorities.
-Parish and town Local nature reservecouncils can also declare LNRs but they must have the powers to do so delegated to them by the principal local authority.
+ocal Nature Reserve is a statutory designation made under Section 21 of the National Parks and Access to the Countryside Act 1949, and amended by Schedule 11 of the Natural Environment and Rural Communities Act 2006, by principal local authorities.

 To establish a LNR the declaring local authority must first have a legal interest in the land concerned, for example, they could own it, lease it or have a nature reserve agreement with the owner.
 The land must lie within the area which the declaring authority controls.